wcarhart/tug/README.md

 #### I have an `.env` file on my server that is not checked into Git.
 Will tug overwrite it?
 Can I tell tug to ignore it?
 Tug performs a clean install based on the release tarball, meaning that _anything not in the Git release (e.g. `.env` files) will not be in the resulting update_.
 To prevent losing data, you can provide the `ignore` field for each repository in config.json, which is a list of files to ignore while updating code.
 Note that including files in `ignore` that are not present in the repository will result in an error in tug.

+#### I've updated my repository with tug, but now I need to restart the associated service.
+Can tug do that for me?
+Yes!
+Include the `reboot` command for the repository you'd like to reboot after tug has updated code.
+The `reboot` command can be any shell command.
+You can use `$repository` verbatim (e.g. `pm2 restart $repository`) to reference your repository's name in the reboot command.

 #### How does tug manage state?
 Repositories adhere to the following state diagram.
 You can see the current repository state via `GET /status`.